 Finland lays claim to being the nation with highest literacy rates in the world, so it’s no surprise that a love of books and libraries are an integral part of the country.
-As well as awe-inspiring libraries, Helsinki is also home to many beautiful antique and international bookstores that will spark the imagination of book lovers the world over.
-Here’s half a dozen of my favourite go-to places to get lost amidst pages of adventure.
+As well as beautiful libraries, Helsinki is also home to many charming antique and international bookstores.

 Location: Kansalaistori square